carlomilanesi/rs-measures/docs/Tutorial.md

 * Create your own file `units.rs` for your project.
 * Add as its first statement `rs_measures::define_measure_1d! {}`, replacing `1` with `2` or `3` in case you work in a plane or in the 3D space.
 * Search the provided example file for the properties, the units, and the relations you need, or the ones most similar to what you need.
 Copy and paste them into your own file.
-* Edit your file according with your needs.
+* Edit your file according to your needs.

 To create a property means simply to define an empty `struct` with the desired name.
 For example: `pub struct Information;`.